Importance-Based Token Merging for Efficient Image and Video Generation: Discussion and Limitations

 \section{Discussion and Limitations}

 Our method demonstrates broad applicability across diffusion models.
-However, step-distilled diffusion models~\cite{meng2023distillation} do not explicitly compute classifier-free guidance, as this information is already distilled into the final model.
-An interesting direction for future research could involve refining the distillation process to enable the model to predict an additional output: a classifier-free guidance map, which could then be used for better token merging or other innovative applications.
+For multi-guidance scenarios (\eg, InstructPix2Pix~\cite{brooks2023instructpix2pix}), weighted averaging of importance signals based on user preferences could be beneficial.
+For step-distilled diffusion models~\cite{meng2023distillation}, which already distills classifier-free guidance into the final model, our approach can still be applied by utilizing alternative importance signals, such as attention maps.
+However, an interesting direction for future research could involve refining the distillation process to enable the model to predict an additional output: a classifier-free guidance map, which could then be used for better token merging or other innovative applications.